keep it golden girl blog

 Those.
 Biatches.

-Clown threats were Defcon One.
+Clowns were Defcon One.

 The rules are simple.
 If you get Punchy, then you get to pick who gets him next.
 The basic chain of events goes like this: